 My advice for future couples reading this would be to simply enjoy the day because it flashes by so quickly.
 Take time out together away from the guests to enjoy the moments with each other… and to relax!

 As a couple, we are now looking forward to more babies, a new house and the rest of our lives together with our three children.
 Going on lots of adventures as man and wife and as a family.

 “Wes, thank you again for capturing our Liverpool city wedding at The Sir Thomas Hotel, our wedding album is the most precious thing we have from the day, you really are amazing at what you do.” – Emma

-Planning a Liverpool city wedding at The Sir Thomas Hotel or anywhere else in the world and want me to be your wedding photographer?
-What can I do to help, do you have any questions?
-Feel free to contact me for a wedding brochure or to book me to photograph your day.
+Are you planning a Liverpool wedding at The Sir Thomas Hotel or anywhere else in the world and want me to be your wedding photographer?
+What can I do to help?
+Feel free to contact me with any question or for a wedding brochure.